-This post will help you run more efficient charity trustee meetings with a range of practical tips and free meeting agenda and meeting minutes templates.
+This post will help you run more efficient trustee and board meetings with a range of practical tips and free meeting agenda and meeting minutes templates.

-The frequency of trustee meetings is a matter for the charity but it is important and is generally set out in the charity’s governing documents.
+The frequency of meetings is a matter for the organisation but it is important and is generally set out in the your governing documents.
 If it isn’t, consider adding it.

-Even when a charity has an active membership, most meetings through the year will be only for trustees.
-Here is a typical schedule for a small charity:
+Even when an organisation has an active membership, most meetings through the year will be only for board members.
+Here is an example schedule for a small membership organisation:

 Can we meet remotely?

-Many large and well-run organisations routinely use video and audio conferencing technology to facilitate remote meetings.
-This can widen the pool of potential trustees and reduce inefficient travel time.
+Until recently many boards felt that face to face meetings were crucial.
+However, even before the pandemic changed this, many large and well-run organisations routinely used video conferencing technology to facilitate remote board meetings.
+Making this your standard approach, perhaps with one or two planned face to face gatherings through the year, can widen the pool of potential board members or trustees and reduce inefficient travel time.
 However, if you choose to hold meetings remotely it is important to ensure you have invested sufficiently in technology and training as inadequate tools can disrupt a remote board meeting.